Public

 Airport Flying Club Today

 For 50 years General Aviation existed at Dublin airport.
-In October 2008 the leases for the flying clubs were not renewed by Dublin Airport Authority and all GA ceased to operate from Dublin airport.
+In October 2008 the leases for the flying clubs were not renewed by Dublin Airport Authority.
 The Airport Flying Club re-located to Weston airport south of Dublin city and within the Dublin Control Zone.

-Members enjoy local flying around Dublin as well as trips to other parts of the country and even the UK and Europe.
+Members enjoy local flying around Dublin as well as trips to other parts of the country, the UK and Europe.
 We set up a scheme to encourage members to share flying together to get the most out of their licenses through flight trips rather than the usual 1 hour local flight.
 Members can book flights using our internet booking system.

 Site developed by CM IT Consultants Ltd.